 Please visit the County’s Coronavirus website for situation updates and health information.

 Effective August 31st, 2020 the State of California rolled out its new Blueprint for a Safer Economy for reducing COVID-19 in the state with revised criteria for loosening and tightening restrictions on activities.
 Every county in California is assigned to a tier based on its rate of new cases and positivity.
 At a minimum, counties must remain in a tier for at least 3 weeks before moving forward.
 Data is reviewed weekly and tiers are updated on Tuesdays (beginning September 8th).
 To move forward, a county must meet the next tier’s criteria for two consecutive weeks.
 If a county’s metrics worsen for two consecutive weeks, it will be assigned a more restrictive tier.
-Currently, Napa County is at Tier 2: Substantial (red).

 The following services will continue to remain available by PHONE/APPOINTMENT ONLY: